HL7/davinci-crd/input/pagecontent/hooks.md

 </div>
 <blockquote class="note-to-balloters">
 <p>
 This represents a change to how coverage information will be retrieved.
 All active coverage for the patient is now retrieved (though typically only the coverage related to a payer will actually flow to the CRD service due to limits on information disclosure).
-There are no longer extensions or special search parameters to support capturing insurance information on a request-specific, encounter-specific or other context-specific manner.
+There are no longer extensions or special search parameters to support capturing insurance information on a request-specific, encounter-specific, or other context-specific manner.
 </p>
 </blockquote>